 The bay area is also home to many summer camps offered by different organizations, local governments, and top-notch programs.
 You can find a summer day camp and overnight camp options that focus on outdoor fun or educational experiences, as well as specialty camps.

 Some of these bay area summer camps are even close enough to other places like San Jose making them a great choice for kids from those areas too.
-Here are some of the best summer camps in San Francisco, CA that can provide your child with an unforgettable summer experience.
+Here are summer camps in San Francisco that can provide your child with an unforgettable summer experience.

 Tinkering School offers day, overnight and extended camps in the San Francisco Bay Area, specifically in the Richmond district.
 They offer one or three week long camps.

 The minimum age of attendees is 7-8, given the types of projects they get involved in.
 In some cases, the age floor may be higher with maximum ages of 14-15.
 Camps last from 9:30 AM to 3:30 PM typically, but before and after stays are available.